Nutlope/restorePhotos/README.md

+## Todos

+- [ ] Add env vars to Vercel
+- [ ] Add profile picture + name to header
+- [ ] Add "5 image image restorations left" maybe with countdown?
+- [ ] Add postgres db with prisma hosted on Neon
+  - [ ] Could also add the number of total restored photos
+- [ ] Add logsnag for notifications

 # [RestorePhotos.io](https://restorephotos.io/)

 This project restores old face photos using AI.
 Watch the [4 minute explainer video](https://twitter.com/nutlope/status/1614794731396931585) to see how I built this or see the [15 second demo](https://twitter.com/nutlope/status/1612488923716136962).